 - Hospital pharmacies

-If you or someone you love has been harmed due to the negligence of a pharmacy professional, it is important to speak to an experienced Florida personal injury lawyer immediately.
+If you or someone you love has been harmed due to the negligence of a pharmacy professional, it is important to speak to an experienced Fort Lauderdale personal injury lawyer immediately.
 At Kelley/Uustal, we believe that negligent pharmacists and pharmacy technicians should be held accountable for the injuries they have caused.
 Call our team today for legal guidance and free case evaluation!
 You will pay no fees until our team is able to recover compensation for your injuries.